OSGeo/gdal/doc/source/community/ai_tool_policy.rst

 refactoring, deprecation scheduling, coordinated communication, distribution, and historical outlook.
-The plentiful convenience of code writing LLMs do not effectively replace the human maintainers, architects, and documenters doing these jobs who provide much of the value GDAL users actually derive.
+The plentiful convenience of code writing LLMs do not effectively replace the human maintainers, architects, and documenters doing the jobs that provide much of the value GDAL users actually derive.
 If they did, LLM contributors would not need to bother to upstream activity to the project at all.

 With the explosion of LLM usage in software development, the constrained resource is now "maintenance".
 It is the time to review your contribution, the time to make it concise, the time refactor it in to a larger system, and the time to protect the larger software system from disruption, breakage, and performance degradation.
 Indiscriminate usage of LLM in open source projects *consume* maintenance, and the GDAL LLM tool policy attempts to conserve that resource.

-Courts (in particular the US ones) have not definitely determined whether LLM outputs are derived works of the training data, or whether LLM-written code can even be copyrighted by a human.
+Additionally, legal systems across the world (including US and EU) have not definitely determined whether LLM outputs are derived works of training data or if LLM-written code can even be copyrighted by a human.
+This is despite it being latently extracted and originated from open source software in the first place.

 Policy
 --------------------------------------------------------------------------------